Science Fair Projects Home Science Experiments Scientists & Inventors Science Jokes Science Fair Books Science Resources Warning!

 • Display Board

-• Topics, Ideas & Sample Projects
+• Ideas & Projects

-For example: if you want to test the effect of a certain fertilizer on radish plants growth, you create two groups of radishes, the first, the control group and the second, the experimental group.
-The two groups are treated the same (irrigation, light, etc.) besides only one factor, the fertilizer which is applied only to the radishes belonging to the experimental group.
-The fertilizer applied is called the independent variable whereas the outcome (the growth rate of the radishes in the experimental group) is called the dependent variable.
+Say you want to test the effect of a certain fertilizer on radish plants growth.
+For this you need to create two groups of radishes: the control group and the experimental group.
+The two groups are treated the same (irrigation, light, etc.) besides only one factor, the fertilizer in question which is applied only to the radishes belonging to the experimental group.

 Table of Contents